django-cms/djangocms-template/README.md

-# Local Development Setup

 DjangoCMS login: test@what.digital / test@what.digital

 ## Docker
 - There is docker support so that you dont have to set up a python virtual environment on your host
 - Install docker on your machine (including docker-compose)
 - Run `docker-compose up web`

-## Pycharm:
-- mark the `src` folder as `Sources Root` so that pycharm can find the django modules inside

 ## Backend Dev

-- clone the project
-- create a virtualenv on your computer, activate it
 - `pip install -r requirements.txt`
 - `./manage.py migrate`
 - `./manage.py runserver`

 ## Frontend Dev
 - By default, the page is blank, because all javascript and styles are deferred.
 In order to show content, go through the following steps: